shubham1o1/html-css/3. CSS Basics/README.md

   </style>
 ```

-- In fonts are not Web Safe you must include the font file within website.
+- If fonts are not Web Safe you must include the font file within website.
 Web Safe fonts are available in all browsers.
 ![font family](fonts_family.png)
-- serif has edges sans serif has no edge
+- serif has pointy edges sans serif has no pointy edge
 - Font stacks imply that when one is not found the other one is used.

 ### Using Google Fonts: